kagsteiner/myblogger/backend/README.md

 # Blog Comment System

-A simple, self-hosted comment system for static blogs hosted on neocities.org (or similar platforms).
+A simple, self-hosted comment system for static blogs hosted on neocities.org (or similar platforms). for my
+I have created this solely for the purpose of hosting a comment system for my blog at neocities.org using my own VPS on hostinger.
+Its only purpose is to serve as an example.
+Feel free to adapt it as you wish, but do not expect any kind of support from me.

 ## Features